ninina31/new-relic-challenge/README.md

 npm run test
 ```

+### Repository
+[In my repository](https://github.com/ninina31/new-relic-challenge) you can find commits and branches with my work

 ### Complexity

 The main solution is implemented with arrays as data structures to save applications related to a host.